Does the Victorian era fascinate you?

 Even after recovering his fortune, the family could not return to the house.
 After the death of one of their daughters, Mark Twain’s wife couldn’t bear to live in the house with those painful memories.

-But the curators of the museum refurbished the mansion to recreate the opulent days when Twain’s family lived here.
+But the curators of the museum refurbished this National Historic Landmark to recreate the opulent days when Twain’s family lived here.

 This museum is a major draw both for fans of Mark Twain, and of architecture.